daifengwanglab/iBrainMap/README.md

 <br>
 Complete details on the arguments and the files required for all the above-mentioned steps are present <a href= "https://github.com/daifengwanglab/iBrainMap/tree/main/PFG_construction_pipeline">here</a>.

-Running time for each donor: ~5-7 min (depending on the number of cells present in the individual)
+Running time for each donor: ~5-7 min (depending on the number of cells present in the donor)

 ---